12 Treatment Technologies

 State of Development: Incineration is a mature technology that has been used for various solid and liquid wastes.

-Effectiveness: Incineration is one of only a few technologies that can potentialy destroy PFAS.
-However, at the time of publication, this is an active area of research to evaluate effective destruction temperatures and treatment time, the potential to generate products of incomplete combustion, stack gas analyses, deposition onto land, and other risk factors.
+Effectiveness: Incineration is one of only a few technologies that can potentially destroy PFAS.
+In December 2020, USEPA released a draft interim guidance on destruction and disposal of PFAS (USEPA 2020).
+At the time of publication, this is an active area of research to evaluate effective destruction temperatures and treatment time, the potential to generate products of incomplete combustion, stack gas analyses, deposition onto land, and other risk factors.

 Design/Operating Considerations: Waste incinerators are fixed facilities.
 Federal and state permits dictate the materials processed, core incinerator operations (for example, temperature and time, turbulence), and control of process air, liquid, and solid wastes.
 Permit and design/construction similarities reduce the operational and performance differences between individual incinerators.